GabrielMontplaisir/Gradebook/README.md

 ## Coming Soon

-- UI changes, which will allow you to:
 - Generate a list of your students in your Gradebook automatically.
-    - Attach a Google Form from the Sheet (Not sure if possible, need to check)
 - Change the name of your Gradebook without having to access the code.
 - Code optimizations where possible.